- How do I change my meal plan?

 What is the two extra meals program?

-Two Extra Meals is a University program intended to encourage Juniors and Seniors to stay connected to their residential college This program administered by Dining Services, credits two extra meals per week to all Juniors and Seniors to be used in a residential dining hall regardless of whether or not they have purchased a meal plan.
+Two Extra Meals is a University program intended to encourage Juniors and Seniors to stay connected to their residential college.
+This program administered by Campus Dining, credits two extra meals per week to all Juniors and Seniors to be used in a residential dining hall regardless of whether or not they have purchased a meal plan.

 When do the two extra meals per week for Juniors and Seniors begin?